Tax Incentives & Geothermal Services Frederick County MD

 Providing service for the following cities: Mount Airy, Dickerson, Monrovia, Ijamsville

-Normal heat pumps are all electric devices and are also known as an air source heat pump.
+Normal heat pumps are all electric devices and are also known as air-source heat pumps.
 In the Summer, an air source heat pump works just like a normal air conditioner does.
 It compresses refrigerant and dissipates the heat energy into the outside air.
 In the Winter, it provides heating by extracting heat energy from the air outside.
 Even when the air is cold, there is some heat energy in it.
 However, when our Baltimore County winters dive down really cold, an air source heat pump won’t be able to keep up, and your electric bill will skyrocket.
-This is why most people heat with a gas furnace in the extreme cold.
+This is why most people heat with a gas furnace in extreme cold.

 A geothermal heat pump acts similar to an air source heat pump, except it uses the constant temperature from the Earth to extract heat energy in the Winter and dissipate heat energy in the Summer.
 The Earth’s core temperature remains constant regardless of the outside temperature.
 This means that adopting a heat pump to use geothermal energy is ideal because the constant thermal condition makes it easier to heat and cool.

 Different types of loop systems are used depending on the property you own.
 All are effective, but some just cost more to initially implement.
-To see more about the loop systems available read Frederick Geothermal Energy
+To see more about the loop systems available read Fredrick geothermal energy.

-We service the following cities in Frederick County: Mount Airy, Dickerson, Monrovia, Ijamsville
+We service the following cities in Frederick County: Mount Airy, Dickerson, Monrovia, and Ijamsville.

-Visit our Service Areas page for a complete listing of counties and cities we serve.
-Or call us today at (410) 522-1764 and find out how we can help you experience the joys of high-efficiency heating and cooling for your Maryland home!
+Visit our Service Areas page for a complete listing of the counties and cities we serve.
+Or call us today at (410) 522-1764 and find out how we can help you experience the joys of high-efficiency heating and cooling for your Maryland home.